xscriptor/X/basics/linux/README.md

-# Linux Customization Cluster
+# Linux Setup Cluster

-A collection of scripts and configurations to customize and enhance your Linux desktop experience.
+A collection of scripts and configurations to automate the setup of a Linux desktop environment.

-## Tested on *based on the package manager*:
+## Tested on (based on package manager):
-- EndeavourOs
+- EndeavourOS
-- Arch
+- Arch Linux
 - Ubuntu
 - Kali Linux
 - Debian

-### Note:
+### Note
-The directory structure or behavior may vary slightly depending on your distribution.
+Directory structure and behavior may vary slightly depending on the distribution.